raghavm1/d4l-task/README.md

 In the root directory, run -
 `pip install -r requirements.txt`

+## Why a REST API?

+As I was solving this problem, I realised how in a proper setting this can be advantageous as a REST API.
+Any kind of a frontend - be it a web app or a mobile app can utilise it.
+Also, I added functionality to various endpoints via URL params because while I did my testing and debugging using Postman, this API can be used from any browser.

 ## Q1.
 Entities and Relations

 Here, there are 3 entities -